aristanetworks/avd/docs/getting-started/ansible-usage-patterns.md

 ### structured_config with eos_designs

-Sometimes you need to override or extend the configuration generated by `eos_designs` for specific devices.
-The `structured_config` key allows you to inject custom structured configuration that will be merged with the auto-generated configuration.
+To override or extend the configuration generated by [eos_designs](../../ansible_collections/arista/avd/roles/eos_designs/README.md) for specific devices use the `structured_config` key.
+This allows you to inject configuration following the [EOS Config](../../ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/data-models.md) Data Model that will be merged with the auto-generated configuration.

 #### Workflow